enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/react-hooks-effect-cleanup.md

 ## connect to server

-由于react dev mode will mount every commponent twice
+cause react dev mode will mount every commponent twice

 so when you create a `connect`, you should return a `disconnect` **hook** to cleanup effect